urbit/docs/docs/talk/gall.md

 ## Renewing a pillar of Arvo

-When you write an app, gall is responsible for making sure its event arms like `++poke` get called when they need to.
+When you write an app, Gall is responsible for making sure its event arms like `++poke` get called when they need to.
 In essence, it provides developers with a consistent interface for hooking their app up to the operating system.
 It's not doing a lot to make sure this is done in a structured way though, which results in apps (especially larger ones) feeling like big tangled messes.
 Something needs to be done about this.

 ### Problems